 Updated Dec.
 13th at 8:20 p.m.

-Tessa Majors, BC ’23, died following a stabbing at West 116th Street and Morningside Drive in Morningside Park Wednesday night, Barnard President Sian Beilock announced in an email to the community later that evening.
+Tessa Majors, a Barnard first-year, died following a stabbing at West 116th Street and Morningside Drive in Morningside Park Wednesday night, Barnard President Sian Beilock announced in an email to the community later that evening.
 She was 18.

 According to police, a group of suspects approached Majors and demanded her property before stabbing her several times.
 Officers responded to a 911 call from a security guard at 5:36 p.m. and arrived to find Majors unconscious with multiple stab wounds, a New York Police Department spokesperson said.
 Despite conflicting reports, Columbia clarified that the Public Safety officer stationed at West 116th St. and Morningside Drive was at his post when the incident occurred, and came to Majors’ aid upon recognizing that she was hurt.